How to DO and DO NOT on Your Hawaii Vacation Plan (2023)

 On average, visitors spend 7 days in the Aloha State.
 I'd say that's the bare minimum for an island hopping vacation, but ten to fourteen days is ideal.

-There are people who travel all the way from the US mainland (or anywhere else) to spend only four or five days in Hawaii. ) for a short trip, and the first few days will be spent adjusting to the new time zone.
+Some people do make the trip to Hawaii for 4-5 days, but it's a long way from the continental United States (or anywhere else). ) for a short trip, and the first few days will be spent adjusting to the new time zone.
 However, any amount of time in Hawaii is preferable to none at all.

-If you only have a week to spend in Hawaii, it's best to focus on one specific island.
+I would suggest picking just one island to explore if you only have a week to spend in Hawaii.
 Find your perfect Hawaiian island by reading the descriptions below.

 If you only have 10 days to explore Hawaii, I'd suggest spending the first three on Oahu before moving on to Maui or Kauai.